RoRoche/AndroidModularSample/README.md

 - modules declare the dependencies they need
 - modules declare the states they correspond to
 - modules declare the events that can be triggered
-- the hosting application set up the states it uses (i.e., "screens")
+- the hosting application sets up the states it uses (i.e., "screens")
-- the hosting application set up how to navigation between states (with events)
+- the hosting application sets up how to navigation between states (with events)
-- the hosting application set up the dependency injection mechanism
+- the hosting application sets up the dependency injection mechanism

 ## Conclusion